"Fearless Girl" statue moved to new home at New York Stock Exchange

 "In 2017, one in four companies in the 3,000 largest companies in America still did not have a single woman on the board — not one — despite evidence that shows that is in their best, long-term interest," he added.

-Since thestatue's installment, 301 of those companies have added a female director and 28 others have committed to doing so in the near future, said Taraporevala.
+Since the statue's installment, 301 of those companies have added a female director and 28 others have committed to doing so in the near future, Taraporevala said.

-Betty Liu, the NYSE's newly appointed executive vice chairman, believes that even with this victory rise of women on company boards, the industry still has a long way to go in regard to gender parity in the workplace.
+Betty Liu, the NYSE's newly appointed executive vice chairman, believes that even with a recent rise of women on company boards, the industry still has a long way to go in regard to gender parity in the workplace.

 The statue "is a fearless addition to the neighborhood and will be a welcome companion, inspiration to the millions of people that walk through this thoroughfare every year," Liu said.